MasonMarinko/readme-generator/README.md

 * [Testing](#testing)
 * [Questions](#questions)

 ## Installation
-there isn't much to it but just answer questions
+You just download all the items and in the command prompt you would start with "node index"

 ## Usage
-You just answer questions starting with typing "node index" to start it.
+You download and type something

 ## License
 This project is covered under the following license(s):
 MIT

 ## Contributing
-no guidelines, pretty straight forward
+None

 ## Testing
-there are no testing instructions
+No need for testing as it already works.

 ## Questions
 GitHub Profile: [masonmarinko](https://github.com/masonmarinko)
-Reach me via email at <crason8@gmail.com>
+Questions?
+Contact Me: <crason8@gmail.com>